HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/03-run_using_docker/02-run-rpc-node.md

 ## Explore and Interact with the Node

-Let’s dive deeper and have a look at some more detailed logs, type:
+Let's dive deeper and have a look at some more detailed logs, type:

 ```bash
 docker logs rpc-node